Black male teen with head down on arms in library with binders and backpack

 About Aja Chavez

-Aja Chavez is the National Executive Director of Mission Prep Healthcare, a provider of mental health services for teens.
-With years of experience supporting young people through life’s challenges, Aja is passionate about helping teens navigate stress and achieve their goals.
+Aja Chavez is the National Executive Director of Mission Prep Healthcare, a mental health services provider for teens.
+With over a decade of experience in adolescent mental health, Aja is passionate about empowering young people to thrive during life’s transitions.
+She specializes in creating resources that promote resilience, self-care, and emotional well-being.

 Join our community of